Moreton Bay Penal Settlement was established as a place of exile and punishment for re-offending convicts.

 Free settlers

-In 1827 Allan Cunningham became the first European to discover the fertile country of the Darling Downs, west of Brisbane.
-Despite colonists’ desire for new land, some 13 years passed before the first squatter occupied a run on the Downs.
+In 1827 Allan Cunningham became the first European to come upon the fertile country of the Darling Downs, west of Brisbane.
+Despite colonists’ desire for new land, some 13 years passed before squatters occupied a run on the Downs.

 Moreton Bay Penal Settlement acted as a brake on European development because no one was allowed within 80 kilometres of Brisbane without special permission.
 As a result, farmers faced problems selling their produce in Brisbane, or purchasing supplies.

-From the 1830s, would-be landowners, entrepreneurs and merchants from the south of Australia asked the colonial government to open all of Moreton Bay to free settlers.
+From the 1830s, would-be landowners, entrepreneurs and merchants from the south of Australia appealed to the colonial government to open all of Moreton Bay to free settlers.

 The government did not need much convincing.
 The cost of maintaining and guarding the penal settlement had already prompted it to recommend abolishing the convict colony, first in 1832 and again in 1835.

-Convict numbers were reduced from 1837, and in 1839 the government appointed a surveyor to map the area around Moreton Bay, in preparation for free settlement.
+From 1837 convict numbers at the settlement were reduced.
+In 1839 the government appointed a surveyor to map the area around Moreton Bay, in preparation for free settlement.

 On 10 February 1842 the Moreton Bay Penal Settlement was formally abolished.
 Queensland, with Brisbane as its capital, became a separate colony in 1859.